TeraByte1/swe-web-app/README.md

 - Nana Mimura

 ## Starting the Program
-Running the web applciation on your local computer
+Running the web application on your local computer
 ```
 git clone our GitHub respository
 npm install